Shipwrecks of Lands End

 The Verdict

-"The shipping channel between Lands End and the Marin Headlands has claimed more than 300 ships since the Gold Rush.
-At low tide, rusted iron remains from three wrecks (the Lyman Stewart, Frank H. Buck, and SS Ohioan) are still visible from the Lands End Trail south of Mile Rock Beach.
-Check tide charts; trail open dawn to dusk, free.
-Trailhead at 680 Point Lobos."
+"The coast between Lands End and the Marin Headlands has sunk more than 300 ships since the Gold Rush.
+At low tide, follow the Lands End Trail south of Mile Rock Beach to see the rusted remains of three ships: the Lyman Stewart, the Frank H. Buck, and the SS Ohioan.
+Check the tide tables.
+The trail is open dawn to dusk and free."

 What you need to know